-Our long-term financial sustainability will be a live issue for the Board over the next 12 months.
-As ever, we are commitment to upholding professional standards in science and, together with our Member Organisations, continue to promote the importance of registration and speak widely of its purpose and value.
-We know that reversing the long-term trend in declining registrant numbers and attracting and retaining Member Organisations are key to our financial health and sustainability.
+Our long-term financial sustainability continues to be a live issue for the Board.
+As ever, we are committed to upholding professional standards in science and, together with our Member Organisations, promoting the importance of registration, and speak widely of its purpose and value.
 We will continue to focus on delivering activities that add value for Member Organisations, registrants and the wider science community, and investing in activities that promote the value of registration and further our charitable objects.
-We continue to think creatively about how we market our registers and diversify our income streams to support the financial viability of the charity.
+We continue to think creatively about how we market our registers and diversify our income streams to support our long-term financial sustainability.

 The Chair of the Finance, Audit and Risk Committee will play an important role over the next few years in helping to shape our strategic plans, ensuring that our financial resources and operational resilience meet the present and future needs of the science community and beyond.